 - Contact TRS.
 These consist of a set of wires, with one for each position of the shifter.
 These wires are responsible for telling the ECM where the shift lever is.

-- Pressure Range Switch.
-These are normally mounted inside the transmission rather than on the box.
+- Pressure range switch.
+These are usually mounted inside the transmission rather than on the box.
 They use passages filled with transmission fluid, which are opened or closed when the shifter moves.

 What kind of TRS you have will affect how you conduct your diagnosis and repair.
 If you’re not sure which one your car has, you can check your manual.

-In some cases, you may not be able to start your vehicle.
-This happens when the TRS erroneous reports the car is in gear.
-Most vehicles won’t start unless they’re in park or neutral.
+You might can’t start your vehicle in some cases, which happens when the TRS erroneous reports the car is in gear.
+Most automobiles won’t start unless they’re in park or neutral.
 Other symptoms of P0705 include:

 - Activation of the check engine light